 Successful radiation therapy is dependent on the ability to deliver substantially more dose to a tumor than surrounding healthy tissues.
 Image-Guided Radiation Therapy, as provided by our Cancer Center, has been newly developed over the past few years to improve dose delivery.
 Image-Guided Radiation Therapy allows for superior localization of a tumor relative to healthy tissues.

 Intensity-Modulated Radiation Therapy (IMRT), Volume-Modulated Radiation Therapy (VMAT), Stereotactic Radiosurgery (SRS)

 Radiotherapy requires delivering the greatest dose possible to a tumor while sparing normal tissues.
 IMRT, VMAT and SRS are radically new methods of x-ray therapy that are exceptionally successful at increasing tumor dose while reducing side effects.
 The C.R.
 Wood Cancer Center has been providing these methods of radiotherapy for our patients since 2004.

-In addition to x-ray therapy delivered by the accelerator, which is referred to as external beam radiotherapy, the radiation oncology department has an active brachytherapy or implant therapy service.
 Brachytherapy is a form of radiotherapy in which small radioactive sources are placed directly into or near a tumor.
-The brachytherapy service was significantly expanded in 2006 with the addition of the HDR system.
-HDR has given breast patients another treatment choice besides external beam therapy and has greatly improved the implant treatment of endometrial and cervical cancer.
+Our radiation oncology department has an active brachytherapy service that was significantly expanded in 2006 with the addition of the high-dose-rate brachytherapy system.
+High-dose-rate brachytherapy has given breast cancer patients an alternative to external beam therapy and has greatly improved the implant treatment of endometrial cancer and cervical cancer.